bjt-user/Linux/vim.md

 `:tabe [tab-key]` - open a file in a new tab (hit <kbd>tab</kbd> for a very nice tab-completion)

-I put this in my vimrc:
+I put this in my vimrc to switch between tabs with ctrl + n/p:
 ```
 "working with tabs (feature since vim 7)
 nnoremap <C-n> :tabn<CR>